 |

-The new mosquito
+The new mosquito traps work by

-traps work by luring adult mosquitoes, black
+luring adult mosquitoes, black flies and other

-combination of carbon dioxide, animal odors and/or
+carbon dioxide, animal odors and/or UV light.
+The

-same as those that adult female mosquitoes, the
+that adult female mosquitoes, the stage

-How do mosquito traps
+How do mosquito traps work?

-From a long distance
+From a long distance biting flies and

-hosts honing in on large dark silhouettes.
-But, from
+on large dark silhouettes.
+But, from shorter

-exhale carbon dioxide these insects "smell"
+carbon dioxide these insects "smell" carbon

-carbon dioxide to locate a host.
+dioxide to locate a host.
 At very close range

 mosquitoes and biting flies may use the odor of